vasilakisfil/Introspected-REST/README.md

 HYDRA is in the right direction to introspectable APIs.

 #### 11.2.2.
 ALPS
+This should not go here but instead in the conclusion saying that everything is **still** fetchable and possible using introspection + microtypes

 ### 11.3.
 [Web Linking](https://tools.ietf.org/html/rfc5988) and link relation types
 There is a tendency to overload Link rel for links unrelated to application format etc.